Suike

-Suike was a chieftain of the Wanyan tribe, the most dominant among the Jurchen tribes which later founded the Jin dynasty (1115–1234).
-He was the eldest son of Bahai.
+Suike was a chieftain of the Wanyan clan, the most dominant among the Jurchen tribes which later founded the Jin dynasty (1115–1234).
+He was the eldest of Bahai's five sons.
+Under Suike, the clan moved to the banks of the Anchuhu River, near modern-day Harbin.

-Suike was posthumously honoured with the temple name Xianzu (獻祖) by his descendant, Emperor Xizong.
+Suike was posthumously honoured with the temple name Xianzu (獻祖) by his descendant, Emperor Xizong of Jin.